What are good family emergency excuses to call in sick and miss work?

-Any sickness which is contagious, medical emergencies, or mental health issues are good excuses to miss work.
-Your employer does not want to spread contagious sickness.
+Any contagious sickness, medical emergencies, or mental health issues are good excuses to miss work.
+Your employer does not want to spread infectious illness.
 Additionally, all employees should prioritize their and their family’s health above work.

-Remember, you can always get another job, but you can’t replace yourself or your family.
-Never feel guilty about missing work to take care of a loved one or yourself.
+Remember, you can always get another job but can’t replace yourself or your family.
+Never feel guilty about missing work to care for a loved one or yourself.

 Do you have to prove a family emergency?

-You may be asked to prove absence from work that is not covered by sick leave or normal paid time off.
+You may be asked to prove an absence from work that is not covered by sick leave or normal paid time off.
 Any time you take additional leave, an employer may ask for proof.
-Your employer may let you go if your emergency is not covered by the Family Medical Leave Act and you do not show proof.
+Your employer may let you go if the Family Medical Leave Act does not cover your emergency and you do not show proof.

 Your employment agreement sets forth the rules of your employment.
 This employment agreement will often cover how much time you get off and for what reasons.

 Most employers understand family emergencies come up.
 For some employers, it’s no big deal.
 However, some employers will want to do their own due diligence to verify you’re not just skipping work.

 Knowing when you have to prove a family emergency to your employer can be challenging.
 Therefore, I put together this guide which shows you when you need to prove an emergency under different circumstances.

 Can you lie about a fake family emergency?

 Coming up with fake family emergency excuses is considered an unethical practice.
 Technically, you can lie to your boss about an urgent family matter or call in sick.
 Many people lie to their boss and come up with reasons to miss work.
 However, lying to your boss can result in disciplinary action if you are found out.